KasparEtter/ef1p/pages/index/index.md

 If you don't want the entered values to be persisted across sessions in the first place, then open the article in the [private mode](https://en.wikipedia.org/wiki/Private_browsing) of your web browser.
+If you want, you can <a id="erase-all-values">erase all stored values</a>, including your theme preference.

 ### Article download